top of page

 Genus Leptotes

 A genus of 30 species with a Neotropical and Australasian component, of which 16 species are from the Afrotropical region.
 Six species have been recorded from Uganda and two so far from Semuliki: L. pirithous and L. marginalis.
 Two species not recorded from Semuliki but recorded from the Ituri Forest and the DRC Semliki Valley are L. jeanneli and L. babaulti.
-To identify these two species genitalia dissection is required.
+To distinguish between these two species and L. pirithous genitalia dissection is required.

 Leptotes.jpeg